UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "justice" OR "injustice" OR "oppression"
   OR "welfare system" OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*"
-  OR "social justice" OR "social sustainability" OR "social mobility" OR "climate justice" OR "environmental justice"
+  OR "social justice" OR "social sustainability" OR "social mobility" OR "climate justice" OR "environmental justice" OR "global justice" OR "poverty" OR "low income" OR "economic burden" OR "socioeconomic" OR "debt" OR "microfinance" OR "homeless*" OR "neoliberal"
-  OR "poverty" OR "low income" OR "economic burden" OR "debt" OR "microfinance" OR "homeless*" OR "neoliberal" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "saami" OR "minority group$" OR "minority language$" OR "minority stress"
+  OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "saami" OR "minority group$" OR "minority language$" OR "minority stress"